bofengb/data-visualization-interactive-dashboard/README.md

 ## Interactive Dashboard

-### 1. Patients arrive to hospital in the emergency department.
+### 1. Patients arrive at the hospital in the emergency department.

 > We focus on the average number of patients' visits per hour in a day, allowing the hospital to prepare in advance.
 We use a polar chart the demonstrate the trends in a dial plate.